Dentures Pantego

 What are Dentures?

 Dentures have been used for hundreds of years in one form or another as a replacement for missing teeth.
-They’re custom-made based on impressions of your mouth in order to create a comfortable fit.
+They’re custom-made based on impressions of your mouth to create a comfortable fit.
 Full dentures are used when all of your teeth are missing, but if there are still some left, partial dentures that employ a metal framework are used instead.

 Benefits of Dentures